UPPMAX/R-matlab-julia-HPC/docs/r/rstudio.md

 At NSC
 ------

-Rstudio is installed as a module on Tetralith at NSC.
+RStudio is installed as a module on Tetralith at NSC.
 You can either use it by logging with ThinLinc or with SSH -X.

 ThinLinc
 ........